Negotiating your first raise: scripts and timing

 Make it a commitment, not a vibe.

 “Understood.
 What would it take to be considered in the next cycle?
-A specific project, a title change, a scope expansion — I’d like to know what to aim at so we’re aligned.”
+A specific project, a title change, a scope expansion — I’d like to know what to aim at.”

 “I can’t do the full amount.
 I can do half.”
 That’s a yes.
 Take it, and anchor the rest: